To transport substances in the atmostphere by advection.

 - Weather Model

 A prognostic model that can be used for short- and medium-range research and operational forecasts.
 It can be an atmosphere-only model or an atmospheric model coupled with one or more additional components, such as a wave or ocean model.
-The SRW App uses the fully-coupled UFS Weather Model.
+The SRW App uses the UFS Weather Model.

 The sequence of steps required to run an experiment from start to finish.